SuperAwesomeLTD/sa-flash-sdk/docs/01 Getting Started/02 Integrate.md

 ### Adding the SDK

-To add the SDK to the project, simply copy the two files you just downloaded, `SuperAwesome.swc` and `VideoPlayer.swf`, into `/project_root`.
+To add the SDK to the project, simply copy the file you just downloaded, `SuperAwesome_Flash_v3Beta.swc`, into `/project_root`.
 Then you'll need to setup library paths, as follows:

 Go to the File -> Publish Settings menu.
 A pop-up will appear with different settings.
 Press on the `Action Script 3 Settings` button.